Pure Silk vs Mulberry Silk: Differences, Uses & Cost Compared

 Due to its long, even fibres, mulberry silk generally outperforms other pure silks in strength and longevity.
 It maintains its smoothness and structure through washing and everyday use better than pure silk varieties with shorter, less uniform fibres.

-While all silk requires careful handling, mulberry silk typically offers superior resilience, one of the reasons it remains the preferred choice for luxury bedding, delicate garments, and long-lasting investment pieces.
+While all silk requires careful handling, mulberry silk typically offers superior resilience.
+This is one of the reasons it remains the preferred choice for luxury bedding, delicate garments, and long-lasting investment pieces.

 Price Points: Why Mulberry Silk Costs More

-Mulberry silk comes from Bombyx mori silkworms raised in carefully regulated environments with strict temperature and humidity control.
-These silkworms eat only mulberry leaves, which must be grown, maintained, and harvested specifically for their diet.
+Mulberry silk comes from Bombyx mori silkworms raised in controlled environments with strict temperature and humidity oversight.
+These silkworms eat only mulberry leaves, which must be grown and harvested specifically for their diet.

-Pure silk varieties like tussah or eri, by contrast, come from silkworms that develop in the wild with minimal human intervention, reducing production costs and also creating shorter, less uniform fibres.
+Pure silk varieties like tussah or eri come from wild silkworms with minimal human intervention, reducing production costs but also producing shorter, less uniform fibres.

 Where The Best Value Lies